rennanribas/leet-code-react-web/README.md

-# Metrobi Challenge App

 ## Overview

-This repository contains the Metrobi Challenge App, a technical challenge designed for a senior position at Metrobi.
+This repository contains the an leet code for a technical challenge designed for a senior position.
 The app demonstrates solutions to various technical questions using React, JavaScript, and TypeScript.

 Try it out at: https://metrobi-challenge-app.onrender.com/